Midvale Main Art House

 7697 S Main Street, Midvale, UT 84047

-The Art House is home to The Creative Rebellion, a community of artists who share their skills, stories, and passion with residents and visitors alike.
-To learn more about their mission and the artists behind the work, visit their website.
+The Art House is a community of artists who share their skills, stories, and passion with residents and visitors alike

 Meet the Artists